t-mullen/simple-signal/client/README.md

 ###`signalClient.on('peer', function (peer) {})`
 Fired when signalling is completed.
 Passes a signalled `SimplePeer` object.

-The unique identifier of the remote peer is added as `peer.id`.
+The unique identifier of the remote peer is available as `peer.id`.

-Any metadata associated with the request/answer is added as `peer.metadata`.
+Any metadata associated with the request/answer is available as `peer.metadata`.

 ###`signalClient.rediscover(metdata)`
 Initiate rediscovery.